-The 1998 Ladera Lone was our first wine and was not released to the market place.
+The 1998 Ladera Lone Canyon was our inagural vintage and was not released to the market.
 This wine shows characters of deep, dark bramble fruits dominate with an aroma that is characteristically blackberry and black-raspberry with hints of anise, herbs, and leather.
 It is aging wonderfully and proving the longevity of the Ladera wines.

 The 1998 Ladera Cabernet Sauvignon was grown exclusively on the Ladera Lone Canyon Vineyard, except for the small amount of Petite Verdot grown near Calistoga.
 Lone Canyon Vineyard is 480 acres of steep terrain on the flanks of Mt.
 Veeder, surrounding a box canyon reminiscent of cowboy roundups and outlaw hideaways.
 Most of this land is too steep and rugged to farm: just 75 acres are planted to vines, on slopes ranging from 5 to 30 percent and elevations up to 1,100 feet above sea level.
 Mountain fruit is justly famous for the intensity and character produced by vines that have to struggle on steep slopes at high elevations.
 The vines used for this wine were planted in the mid 1980's, on St George rootstock.
 The clones used are not exactly known, but the budwood was taken from vineyards in Oakville and is probably clone 7.
 This vineyard is relatively cool, primarily because of its elevation, but also due to its southerly location in Napa Valley.
 The vines are naturally balanced and yields range from 1.5 to less than 3 tons per acre.
 The soils are very well drained, moderately deep, clay loam soils.